Skip to main content

 • Install a bicycle headlight and taillight.
 Use the light day and night to alert others of your presence and to light your path.

-• Wear appropriate, close-fitted, clothing, gloves and shoes.
+• Wear appropriate, close-fitted clothing, gloves, and shoes.

 • Follow all the rules of the road.
+Follow the same rules that apply to cars.

-• Class 1, Class 2 and Class 3 e-bikes are considered bicycles in the State of Arizona.
+• Class 1, Class 2, and Class 3 e-bikes are considered bicycles in the State of Arizona.
 (Consult your local authority for regulations governing your particular area.)

 Keep your tires at full pressure